NASA-SUITS-Teams/CUITS-2024/README.md

 # 🦁 Welcome to Team CUITS Repo for the NASA SUITS Challenge (2023-2024)! 🚀💻

 ## Introduction
 ### The following are features found within the unity project in the repo
-1. Persistent Brain (Main Manager): “TheBrain” takes the lead, managing scene switches, hand-tracked menus, and data persistence.
-It stays with you throughout your holographic journey.
-2. CUITS Menu: A hand-tracked menu emerges when your palm faces up.
+1. CUITS Menu: A hand-tracked menu emerges when your palm faces up.
 Work-in-progress, but the scenes button lets you dive into the program’s universe.
 Back buttons ensure smooth navigation.
-3. Map: Experience a static image of the Houston rockyard.
-The map object unfolds on pressing the map button, resizable and soon lockable to your gaze.
+2. Map: Experience a static image of the Houston rockyard.
+Map starts on follow mode, and can be locked to the world with a click of the map button.
-4. TSS Scene: The TSS scene transforms with MRTK prefabs.
-Seamless connection with buttons and input fields for a straightforward experience.
-5. UIA: Included a UIA scene --- the very start of how we tackle UIA procedures.
-We plan to have a slate that the user can place next the the real UIA interface.
-Our slate will then light up to show when the corresponding switch needs to be flipped.
-6. Serialized Json: We include a new script, Serialized_TSS, which builds off of the script provided by the tech team.
-We will use the base found in this script to
-Isolate specific values through a dictionary type structure.

-*We also include a very base implementation of an LMCC*
+3. Egress/Ingress Buttons: Spawns a UIA Window that follows you, and is lockable with the same button.
+Clicking the respective egress/ingress will signal which procedures to go through (procedures still in progress)
+4. TSS Connect: Button in CUITS MENU - able to connect to the TSS, IP address is changeable through the front end, displays connection status in this menu
+5. Scripts: error.cs, checks all the nominal values given and will change a text object to display the appropriate response to each error

+### The following are features found within the LMCC project in the repo
+1. Constant Monitoring: Real-time display of astronaut biometrics, suit data, rover status, and mission progress.
+2. Navigation: Complex map display with checkpoint management and pathfinding.
+3. Equipment Repait and Diagnosis: Procedures and checklists.
+4. Egress/Ingress: Procedural checklists.
+5. Rover Control: Real-time location and camera data display.
+6. Geological Sampling: Interactive geological map and rock data management.